 It is a no-brainer that if the past behavior of the user is referenced the probability of his positive response automatically increases.

-It often happens that user simultaneously becomes part of multiple journeys or workflows.
-As a user, it means that I am receiving multiple messages from the same company with entirely different context.
+It often happens that the user simultaneously becomes part of multiple journeys or workflows.
+As a user, it means that I am receiving multiple messages from the same company with an entirely different context.
 And obviously, I am going to hate it.

 For a company, this kind of marketing creates more problems than it solves.

 To avoid that Yayvo has introduced a check block that filters the users who are already part of another journey. (in this case “Cart Abandonment Journey”)

 Before sending any message the journey checks if the user is reachable via the desired channel or not.
 This is very important.
 It removes unnecessary strain on your system.